-When the time has come to sell your home, some prefer realtors, some may use an iBuyer and others might choose to be an independent seller.
+When the time has come to sell your home, some prefer realtors, some may use iBuying, and others might choose to be an independent sellers.
 This is also known as a sale by owner, or FSBO.
-If you’re looking to sell your home on your own, there are a couple important things you’ll need to know.
-Independent selling has its benefits, so to make sure you’re prepared we’re going to go over what to do, what not to do and everything in between.
+If you’re looking to sell your home on your own, there are a couple of important things you’ll need to know.
+Independent selling has its benefits, so to ensure you’re prepared, we’re going to go over what to do, what not to do, and everything in between.

 How To Sell Your Colorado Home